ActiveCampaign/app-wordpress/readme.txt

 = 5.8 =
 * UPGRADE IMMEDIATELY - security fix.
 After upgrading go to ActiveCampaign settings and click "Update" again so it reloads the form code.

+= 5.9 =
+* Site tracking users: the current logged-in user will now be associated with each page visit.